Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory

 For the low-intensity channels, such as the AIA~$94$, $131$, and~\SI{335}{\angstrom} channels, this systematic error is significant relative to the expected amount of light that is scattered by the PSF core to an adjacent pixel (which is \SI{<1}{DNs}).
-Due to the severeness of the above issues, and dependent on the lunar transit image used, we found PSF core widths of either $\sigma=\SI{0}{px}$ or $\sigma \gg \SI{1}{px} $.
+Due to the above issues, and dependent on the lunar transit image used, we found PSF core widths of either $\sigma=\SI{0}{px}$ or $\sigma \gg \SI{1}{px} $.
 A core width of~\SI{\gg1}{px} is larger than the upper limit on the core width determined from the flare images.
 Therefore, we deem this approach unreliable.

 We next tried to circumvent the uncertainty in the location of the occultation edge by analyzing the intensity profile across the occultation edge (instead of analyzing pre-selected pixels).
 To determine~$\sigma$, we varied the PSF core width, deconvolved the entire image with the full PSF, and checked at which~$\sigma$ the intensity close to the occultation edge became negative.
 For this approach, we allowed negative pixel intensities in the image reconstruction process by BID.
 However, we obtained ringing artifacts on both sides of the occultation edge in the image reconstructions.
 The ringing artifacts arise due to the steep intensity gradient at the occultation edge in combination with having had to allow for negative intensities and prevents us from robustly determining the width of the PSF core.